KarnaLab/karna/internal/deploy/README.md

 Karna Deploy can also remove aliases not mentioned in the configuration file, range of versions, and create new aliases via the prune option.

+## Options

+`{ ..., "prune": { "keep": <int>, "alias": <bool> } }`
+If alias is specified, it will destroy ALL aliases which dit not match with aliases in karna.json.
+If keep is specified, it will destroy all versions which dit not match to the pattern: <each-alias-version> + range to <each-alias-version> - range

 ## Commands

 Karna deploy requires two flags: